 Throughout history, both scientists and artists have used field journals to note their observations of the natural world and develop their ideas.
 Effective visual and written notation requires keen observational skills, and the practice of creative recording in journals can engage and develop critical and lateral thinking capabilities.
 Weaving together science and art, The Art of Scientific Observation offers teens a unique opportunity to combine field ecology and artistic practice.
 Focusing on daily explorations of plant and animal life, as well as the sculpture and landscape architecture of the Art Center, campers learn about observational and notational methods through creative journal making.
 We will engage with a variety of techniques including sketching, collaging, and writing.
 Each camper finishes the week having created his or her own experimental field journal.
 REGISTER NOW!

 A limited number of scholarships are available.
 To be eligible for a scholarship, students must qualify for free or reduced lunch as outlined by federal income eligibility guidelines.
 Scholarships are awarded on a first come, first-served basis.
-Families applying for a scholarship must complete the online registration form and submit the scholarship application within 7 days of registration in order to hold the child’s space in the program.
+Families applying for a scholarship must complete the online registration form and submit the scholarship application within seven days of registration in order to hold the child’s space in the program.

 Payment must be received within seven days of submitting the registration form.
 Only after receipt of payment will Storm King confirm your spot in camp.